Cities: Skylines II: Development

 Cities: Skylines II was revealed on 6 March 2023, as part of the Paradox Announcement Show 2023.
 Adding to the base game, eight separate downloadable content packs are already slated for release, including the San Francisco Set, Beach Properties Asset Pack, two Content Creator Packs, the Bridges & Ports Expansion, and three Radio Stations in the Ultimate Edition option on the Windows, Xbox and PlayStation online distribution apps.
 According to Colossal Order, the game had originally been planned to be launched in late 2020, however various issues encountered in development delayed the release.

 Cities: Skylines II continues to use the Unity engine, like its predecessor.
 Unlike the first game, Cities: Skylines II was originally targeted to launch on both computers and consoles at the same time, but on 28 September 2023, Paradox Interactive announced that the console versions would not ship as expected on 24 October and that their release had been delayed to spring 2024.
 They further announced that preorders for the console releases would be closed and that all existing preorders would be refunded to the purchasers.
 Colossal Order explained that they were delaying the release to improve the quality of console gameplay and the optimisation of both console and Windows versions.
 Alongside the delay, they also announced an increase to the minimum specifications of the PC version of the game.
 In the week prior to the PC release Colossal Order further stated that the performance of the game may not be up to expectations at launch, but that they had planned a series of patches to improve this.
 According to Paradox Interactive, they have struggled with optimizing the game to a playable level for console, they have stated that they are hopeful April will demonstrate sufficient progress to continue with a release candidate, and continue work on optimization for a targeted release in October.
 In July 2024, Paradox announced a delay for console versions, due to stability and performance problems.
-On 17 November 2025, it was announced that future development of the game and the Cities Skylines franchise post-2025 would be moving to a new developer, Iceflake Studios.
+On 17 November 2025, it was announced that Colossal Order would end its involvement in the development of Cities: Skylines II and that future development of the game and the Cities Skylines franchise post-2025 would be moving to a new developer, Iceflake Studios.
+As of late 2026, there has been no information from Iceflake Studios regarding a release date for consoles.